 Reading Time: 3 Minutes

-After discovering that I was inspired to learn more about the process in which Navy SEAL's prepare, that led to an exploration of how one becomes a SEAL.
-A few articles and short videos later, I became obsessed with the process.
+After reading that quote for the first time, I was inspired to learn more about the process in which Navy SEALs prepare, which led to an exploration of how one becomes a SEAL.
+I became obsessed with the process after a few articles and short videos.

-SEAL training or BUD/S (Basic, Underwater, Demolition/SEAL) training lasts roughly 28 weeks.
-It has a ~30% pass rate.
-In fact, ~30% of all people who start the process does not last longer than three weeks!
-Primarily because the 3rd week is the infamous hell week or as most people like to call it, "one really long day."
+SEAL training or BUD/S (Basic, Underwater, Demolition/SEAL) training lasts roughly 28 weeks and has a ~30% pass rate. ~30% of all people who start the process do not last longer than three weeks!
+Primarily because the 3rd week is the infamous hell week or, as most people call it, "one really long day."

 A part of the training stuck out to me: how SEAL Instructors teach the mindset needed to graduate BUD/S.

 Seal Instructors use the term "evolution" for each event in the SEAL training schedule.
-Instructors wanted to break down the 28 weeks into tangible activities that your mind believes you can accomplish.
-If you look at the 28-week program, it would be too overwhelming: daily 4 mile runs in boots, underwater exercises in frigid water, endless pushups, and pull-ups, etc…).
+Instructors wanted to break down the 28 weeks into tangible activities your mind believes you can accomplish.
+If you look at the 28-week program, it would be too overwhelming: daily 4-mile runs in boots, aquatic exercises in frigid water, endless pushups and pull-ups, etc.).
 After the first week, no one in their right mind would stick around for 27 more.
-However, if you change your mindset to think just one-evolution-at-a-time, you can focus on just accomplishing what is right in front of you.
-The students that succeed in their class quickly learn the goal isn't getting through the 28 weeks, it's about the fundamentals of executing at a high level every evolution.
+However, if you change your mindset to think just one evolution at a time, you can focus on just accomplishing what is right in front of you.
+Students who succeed in their class quickly learn the goal isn't getting through the 28 weeks.
+It's about the fundamentals of executing at a high level every evolution.

-There are very few programs on this planet that spend as much thought and time molding the mindset of their future.
+Very few programs on this planet spend as much thought and time molding the mindset of their future.

-When building a company, the high level of discipline during each phase, or better yet, each evolution, is what allows the creation of impact and value.
-Not to diminish long-term thinking, as every founder starts off having a big goal.
+When building a company, the high level of discipline during each phase, or better yet, each evolution, allows the creation of impact and value.
+Not to diminish long-term thinking, as every founder starts with a big goal.
 The same goes for an officer or enlisted member of the Navy.
 In the beginning, the goal was to become a SEAL.
-Still, as you progress through each evolution, your goal "evolves" and you increase your strength of getting through the evolution - the thing that is right in front of you.
+Still, as you progress through each evolution, your goal "evolves," and you increase your strength of getting through the evolution - the thing right in front of you.

 I'm incorporating this mindset into my own life, professionally and personally.
-Every time I publish something, it will be a reflection on a particular evolution I went through.
-As I mentioned in my first email, I want to be very opportunistic about what I write.
-Each post will undoubtedly be about an evolution that had a significant impact on me.
+Every time I publish something, it reflects on a particular evolution I went through.
+As I mentioned in my first email, I want to be very opportunistic about my writing.
+Each post will undoubtedly be about an evolution that significantly impacted me.
 Maybe it's sharing research into a particular industry that piqued my curiosity.
 It might be about a thesis I have for the future of technology and how it converges with other sectors, alongside how I developed that argument.

-At the very least, I hope this be a constant reminder to focus on One-Evolution-At-A-Time.
+At the very least, I hope this is a constant reminder to focus on one-evolution-at-a-time.